 The GHSA study, Mission Not Accomplished: Teen Safe Driving, the Next Chapter, was made possible through a grant from the Ford Motor Company Fund.
 It examines crash data from the NHTSA from 2005 to 2014, comparing statistics between older and younger teens as well as differences by gender.

-“This report drives home the message that there is still much to do to reduce teen driver fatal crashes and the resulting deaths,” GHSA Executive Director Jonathan Adkins, who oversaw development of the report, said in a recent press release.
+“This report drives home the message that there is still much to do to reduce teen driver fatal crashes and the resulting deaths,” GHSA Executive Director Jonathan Adkins, who oversaw the development of the report, said in a recent press release.
 “The increase in teen driver fatal crashes is concerning and states are keeping a watchful eye to see if this is the start of a reversal in the gains we’ve made over the past decade.
 We need to continue to support effective public policies that address this issue and make sure that all drivers under 21 years of age have access to programs that improve teen driver safety.”